darkhelmet/verboselogging/posts/my-ruby-style.md

     situation.
 -   I don't enforce LOC count on methods, but I keep them short enough to be manageable.
--   I don't use the *return* keyword unless I need it.
+-   I don't use the `return` keyword unless I need it.
 It's faster, but I can't find the benchmark.
--   I love *.each* and use enumeration operators whenever possible.
+-   I love `.each` and use enumeration operators whenever possible.
 -   I use self only when I need it.
 -   I love metaprogramming, but I try to not overdo it.
--   I love method\_missing, but again, try to not overdo it.
+-   I love `method_missing`, but again, try to not overdo it.
--   I like *map* over *collect* because I feel *collect* just makes no sense.
+-   I like `map` over `collect` because I feel `collect` just makes no sense.
--   I prefer *object.nil?* when it clarifies meaning, but embrace the implicit cast.
+-   I prefer `object.nil?` when it clarifies meaning, but embrace the implicit cast.
--   I use the singular (or a really short name) for the argument to an *each* block.
+-   I use the singular (or a really short name) for the argument to an `each` block.
--   I like the *\#try* syntax.
+-   I like the `#try` syntax.
 -   I like NULL in the database for strings, but not other things.
 -   I usually write a down method for migrations, unless it just doesn't make sense.
--   I raise an *IrreversibleMigration* exception if the migration calls for it.
+-   I raise an `IrreversibleMigration` exception if the migration calls for it.
 -   I try to remember to index foreign key columns, but it usually comes down to doing it if there is a performance problem.